Trusted

 It enables users to transfer funds across various DeFi protocols with reduced costs, with the option to use either the optimistic rollup or zero-knowledge proof architecture through the application.
 You can move funds between major DeFi protocols like Compound, Aave, and Curve.

-What makes Celer different from other L-2 Solutions?
+What makes Celer different from other layer-2s?

 The blockchain promises to be extremely fast, scalable, and secure.
 It offers developers options between different security models.
 Moreover, it provides the ability to pick and choose based on what they are optimizing for at any particular time.

-Celer’s layer-2 scaling technology has also focused on interoperability across the major blockchains, prioritizing a multi-chain future to enable developers to build applications that can speak to each on several blockchains, thereby giving the end user a simple experience.
+Celer’s layer-2 scaling technology has also focused on interoperability across the major blockchains, prioritizing a multi-chain future to enable developers to build applications that can speak to each other on several blockchains, thereby giving the end user a simple experience.

-However, Celer has massive competition from dominant and well-established competitors with a narrow focus on one technological approach like optimistic rollups and zero-knowledge proofs.
 For example, Arbitrum and Optimism already have a large market share in the Ethereum ecosystem, which is the biggest smart contract blockchain.
 There’s also competition from peers like Cartesi, which has staked a claim as an app-specific solution.

 The CELR token

 The CELR token plays a pivotal role in facilitating various network functions.
 CELR is an ERC-20 token on the Ethereum blockchain that serves multiple purposes, including staking, transaction fees, and governance.
+The circulating supply is almost 7.7 billion CELR, with a total and maximum supply of 10 billion.

 CELR staking allows users to participate in network security and earn rewards, while transaction fees are paid using CELR coins, contributing to the network’s economic model.
 Furthermore, CELR holders have a say in the platform’s development and decision-making processes through governance mechanisms.